CP-classes/Web1Class/about.md

 ## Lesson Credits

+Course originally developed by Adam Scott.
 Some of the content and activities of this lesson were adapted from [Teach the Web](http://teachtheweb.com/course_materials/wordpress.php) and [It's My Web](http://people.mozilla.org/~cmills/st-chads/)